ginstrom/paladin-novel/manuscript/chapter-06.md

 The bells of Blackwater faded behind Gond as he limped north through the darkness.
 Each step sent fire through his twisted ankle, but he forced himself to maintain a steady pace.
 The alarm would bring mounted patrols within the hour.
 He needed distance.

 The road stretched empty before him, a pale ribbon in the starlight.
-Without Ash, the journey back to the waypoint would take most of the night.
+Without his horse, the journey back to the waypoint would take most of the night.
 Gond pulled his cloak tighter against the chill and settled into the rhythm of a forced march—the kind that had kept him alive through a dozen campaigns.

 Every shadow might conceal an ambush.
 Every sound could herald pursuit.
 When an owl hooted in the darkness, his hand found his sword hilt.
 When wind rustled through roadside grass, he froze until the sound passed.
 The doubled bounty would draw every sellsword and bounty hunter within fifty miles.
 Five hundred royals could buy a man a farm, or a woman her freedom.